Skip to content

 To choose the right PEO partner for your construction business, you should look for industry-specific expertise, customizable service packages, compliance, risk, and regulatory support, technology and integration capabilities, and transparent pricing and contract terms.

-It is important to choose a PEO partner that already has construction experience.
-Request case studies or references from other companies to make sure they are aware of trade labor laws, insurances, safety compliance, and job-site regulations.
+Choose a PEO with verified construction experience.
+Ask for case studies or references from similar companies to confirm they understand trade labor laws, insurance requirements, safety compliance, and job-site regulations.

-Decide in advance the type of services your construction company requires and make sure the PEO offers flexibility in choosing the required services, such as full-service HR or only payroll and compliance.
-This guarantees scalability as your company grows, while also adding or removing services like workers’ compensation, benefits administration, risk management, or recruitment.
+Decide which services your construction company needs and confirm the PEO offers flexibility - whether that's full-service HR or only payroll and compliance.
+The arrangement should allow you to add or remove services like workers' compensation, benefits administration, risk management, or recruitment as your company grows.

-The software that your PEO partner uses should integrate with the systems you currently use, such as accounting, scheduling, and ERP (Enterprise Resource Planning).
-Look for self-service portals, mobile access, analytics dashboards, cloud-based HRIS (Human Resources Information System), and API (Application Programming Interface) connectors for a smooth workflow.
+The PEO's software should connect with the tools you already use - accounting, scheduling, and ERP systems.
+Look for self-service portals, mobile access, analytics dashboards, a cloud-based HRIS, and API connectors for a smooth workflow.

-Understand the PEO’s fee structure, such as flat per-employee or payroll percentage.
-Carefully read and analyze contracts for exit clauses, renewal terms, hidden costs, and the number of employees related to cost adjustments.
-Pay close attention to unexpected fines that can risk your company.
+Understand the fee structure - flat per-employee or payroll percentage.
+Read contracts carefully for exit clauses, renewal terms, hidden costs, and headcount-related cost adjustments before signing.

 What types of PEOs are available for construction?

 The types of PEOs available for construction are full-service PEOs, CPEOs (Certified PEOs), industry-specific PEOs, and ASOs (Administrative Services Organizations).
-These PEO types provide co-employment and comprehensive HR solutions, manage HR duties without covering standard wage, OSHA compliance, and workers’ compensation, and depend on size, risk, and regulatory complexity.
+These PEO types provide co-employment and HR solutions, manage HR duties without covering standard wage, OSHA compliance, and workers' compensation, and vary based on size, risk, and regulatory complexity.

 What HR challenges can a PEO solve for construction owners?